isomerpages/isomerpages-govtech/media/technews/_posts/2020-04-16-how-gt-developed-fit-for-purpose-temperature-scanners-part-3.md

   <iframe width="560" height="315" src="https://www.youtube.com/watch?v=q7LykdDqdFY" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
 </div>

-While areas with low footfall can tap on GovTech’s self-service temperature scanner  and gated venues like libraries can quickly implement VigilantGantry , many other places need to screen potentially large numbers of people with very little infrastructural support.
+While areas with low footfall can tap on [GovTech’s self-service temperature scanner](www.tech.gov.sg/media/technews/how-gt-developed-fit-for-purpose-temperature-scanners-part-1) and gated venues like libraries can quickly implement [VigilantGantry](www.tech.gov.sg/media/technews/how-gt-developed-fit-for-purpose-temperature-scanners-part-3), many other places need to screen potentially large numbers of people with very little infrastructural support.
 Places like shopping malls and supermarkets, for example, are likely to see a high number of visitors despite the on-going “circuit breaker” social distancing measures, but do not have physical barriers to manage the flow of people.

 In this final instalment of a three-part series on temperature scanning solutions for different challenges, we turn the spotlight on how GovTech’s Smart Nation Platform Solutions (SNPS) team developed a scalable, low-cost and accurate temperature scanning technology for mass screening that can be rapidly deployed.